-The 40th Ward office uses a process called participatory budgeting to determine how $1 million of menu money is spent (the remaining $300,000 is held for emergency repairs and other needs that arise during the year).
+Every year, each Chicago ward receives $1.3 million in “menu money” for ward infrastructure improvements.
+Alderman Andre Vasquez’s 40th Ward office uses a democratic, community process called participatory budgeting (PB) that allows community members to determine how $1 million of menu money is allocated.
+Infrastructure improvements include alley & street resurfacing, sidewalk repairs, park improvements, speed humps, public art, and more.
+(The remaining $300,000 is held for emergency repairs and other needs that arise during the year.)

-Please use the following links for information on menu money spending and participating in “The People’s Budget” — our participatory budgeting process!
+Please use the following links for information on previous PB expenses and voting results.